Async Rust in Three Parts

 }

-Making a few calls to foo one at a time looks like this:In Parts Two and Three of this series, we'll implement a lot of what #[tokio::main] is doing.
+Making a few calls to foo one-at-a-time looks like this:In Parts Two and Three of this series, we'll implement a lot of what #[tokio::main] is doing.
 Until then we can just take it on faith that it's "the thing we put before main when we use Tokio."

 #[tokio::main]